AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-14.md

 | publish post      |      Y      |       |   Y   |   Y    |
 | ...               |             |       |       |        |

+> On reflection we may find it easier (especially when sortinng by name), to order the "titles" of the permissions as:
+> - post add
+> - post delete
+> - post any read
+>
+> Obviously pros and cons, but we will go with the Model that has permissions applied to, then the "scope"  (any, own, etc), followed by the action.

 We obviously will have issues where a Staff user must not be able to change the role of an admin user, and so on... these sort of items we can look at once the basic permissions are applied.

 It is possible to make the table more explicit and have lines for the likes of "Edit Admin User: change roles" if wanted.
 How you document your roles and permissions is important and should be documented no matter how complex the situation.

-## Create a New Roles and Permissions Seeder
+## Replacing the Roles and Permissions Seeders

-Before we continue, we are going to create a new seeder, and replace the current Role and Permissions seeders.
+Before we continue, we are going to update  a new seeder, and replace the current Role and Permissions seeders.

 As we do this, we will use the table we created as the start point.